-The RSM TACOMA Family Office is a specialised consultancy institution focused on specific services related to the management of family assets, businesses, real estate and cash.
+The RSM CZ Family Office is a specialised consultancy institution focused on specific services related to the management of family assets, businesses, real estate and cash.
 We create an ideal environment for the long-term preservation of family wealth and its protection from any external influences.
 We offer comprehensive turnkey solutions, including subsequent administration as well as addressing the specific needs of individuals or families.

 We are prepared to consolidate your family assets and simplify its overall administration.
 We prepare families for the intergenerational transfer of assets or provide thorough preparations for the transfer.

 The RSM CZ Family Office is a subsidiary of RSM CZ, a leading consultancy firm providing comprehensive services in respect of mergers and acquisitions, taxes, accounting and payroll consultancy, valuation, management consulting and trust services for more than 20 years.
 Since 2011, RSM CZ has been a member of the world’s largest network of advisory firms RSM International.